-He had a list of reasons why and had been watching news constantly.
+He had a list of reasons why and said he had been watching news constantly.

 They tried to talk him out of it.

 Olivia had become upset to the point of tears.
-“Son, can you imagine getting so close to another human that you see the features of their face; the color of their eyes?
-To open fire on them and watch the shock, agony and pain?
-See their brain matter splatter into the air, a final scream as their body twitches.
+“Son, can you imagine getting so close to someone that you see the features of their face; the color of their eyes?
+To open fire on them, watch the shock, agony ... pain?
+See brain matter splatter into the air, a final scream as their body twitches.
 Can you do that?'

 Gary had stormed out of the house.

-In bed that night, Mark suggested, "I think he feels like this will gave him some self discipline.
-Ya know, after he got picked up for under age drinking."
+In bed that night, Mark suggested, "I think he feels this will gave him self discipline.
+Ya know, after that arrest for under age drinking."

-"Bullshit, Mark, it is brainwashing by our government not self discipline.
-You have to make the act of killing another human sound like a service to our country.
-It is not a natural instinct.
+"Bullshit, Mark, it's brainwashing by our government not self discipline.
+They make the disgusting act of killing another human like an honor....a service to our country.
+It's not natural instinct.
 Gary never even wanted a BB gun."

 Olivia believed it was a religious sickness, like a teenage bomber killing herself and twenty people in a market.
 People do these awful things for money, religious beliefs, or to please those who give the orders.
-A young girl would die needlessly without knowing only three killed were were US Army "infidels the Islamic terrorists hated so.
+A young girl would die needlessly not knowing only three of the dead were US Army "infidels" the Islamic terrorists hated so.
 The rest were women and children simply buying produce.
 It was a crazy war, like most wars, but this one would have her son in the middle of it.